+If you only have 24 hours in Munich you can fit in so much in a one day itinerary!
 People often only visit Munich for Oktoberfest and the German Christmas Markets, but the truth is that Munich is an amazing city that can be enjoyed year round and should definitely be included on any Bavaria roadtrip itinerary!
-If you have just one day in Munich, the capital of Bavaria, keep reading to find out what to do in 24 hours in Munich (and also what to expect if you are there for Oktoberfest)!
+If you have just one day in Munich, the capital of Bavaria, keep reading to find a perfect itinerary of what to do in 24 hours in Munich (and also what to expect if you are there for Oktoberfest)!

 Start off your 24 hours in Munich in Marienplatz, the most historic and scenic square of the Old Town.
 It is almost 900 years old and still serves as Munich’s main square.